 In making submissions in relation to the application of s 32 of the Charter to the reasonable and proportionate test, you should be aware of the decision of Momcilovic v The Queen [2011] HCA 34 (8 September 2011) noting that s 32 does not permit a court to strain the language of a provision.

-The way in which the reasonable and proportion test will be interpreted will likely only be fully known as the body of case law on each of the criteria in the reasonable and proportionate test continues to develop, and/or the Supreme Court articulates a test for how the Tribunal should weigh up each of those factors and the interests of each of the parties under s 330(1)(f) of the RTA.
+The way in which the reasonable and proportionate test will be interpreted will likely only be fully known as the body of case law on each of the criteria in the reasonable and proportionate test continues to develop.

 Homeless Law in Practice provides resources and tools for Victorian lawyers and advocates.
 If you’re looking for help, visit Justice Connect.